-- a. "discourage" (i.e., non-binding) decisions resulting from submission of a preliminary proposal; - b. proposals for: - (1) fellowships: - (2) travel grants; - (3) Small Grants for Exploratory Research (SGER); or - (4) Phase I proposals submitted under the Small Business Innovation Research (SBIR) program. - c. proposals returned without review by NSF for failure to: - (1) be submitted with sufficient lead time before the activity is to begin; - (2) meet an announced proposal deadline date; or - (3) meet NSF proposal preparation requirements, such as page limitations, formatting instructions, and electronic submission, as specified in the Grant Proposal Guide or program solicitation.
+- a. "discourage" (i.e., non-binding) decisions resulting from submission of a preliminary proposal; - b. proposals for: - (1) fellowships; - (2) travel grants; - (3) Small Grants for Exploratory Research (SGER); - (4) Rapid Response Grants; - (5) EArly-concept Grants for Exploratory Research (EAGER); or - (6) Phase I proposals submitted under the Small Business Innovation Research (SBIR) program.

+c. proposals returned without review by NSF for failure to:

+(1) be submitted with sufficient lead time before the activity is to begin;

+(2) meet an announced proposal deadline date; or

+(3) meet NSF proposal preparation requirements, such as page limitations, formatting instructions, and electronic submission, as specified in the Grant Proposal Guide or program solicitation.